-I wanted to share one of the most common, yet maybe not-so-famous Japanese dish, Koya Tofu (高野豆腐, read "Koya-Dofu"）which is a freeze-dried tofu that is cooked in a sweet and salty broth.
-You might have seen this in a small side dish or a bento box and the traditional recipe is PRETTY SWEET.
+I wanted to share one of the most common, but less Japanese dish, Koya Tofu (高野豆腐, read "Koya-Dofu").
+This is a freeze-dried tofu that is cooked in a sweet and salty broth.
+It is commonly served as a side dish or in a bento box and is PRETTY SWEET.

 Going back to the Koya Tofu, I really like this ingredient as it naturally has a long shelf life and it can be cooked very quickly.
 When I was a child, I learnt that Koya Tofu was made by accident in the mountains during the winter when someone left the tofu out in the cold and it got frozen.
-When you freeze tofu, the water in the tofu will become into ice and if you melt the tofu, the little ice particles will create a whole in the tofu and make it into a sponge!
+When you freeze tofu, the water in the tofu turns into ice and if you melt it, the little ice particles will create a hole in the tofu and make it into a sponge!
 Therefore the name is Koya ("高野" highland or mountain) , or some say it came form the word "氷" (read "Kouri" meaning "ice") because it was 'iced tofu".

 Anyhow!
 This is one of the most popular vegan ingredients and it is often served to the monks at temples.

 There is another recipe I'd like to share where you fry this but today, I'm going to introduce the most common way of serving this with the Dashi broth.